xsantanax/one-news/README.md

 System design is the system to be built, what the system needs to fulfill it's role, its components and how they are connected.

+You can see the system design here https://miro.com/app/board/uXjVKcPR8m4=/?share_link_id=25333518902

 ## Architecture

 Software architecture is how the system design is implemented.
 The chosen technologies and why they were chosen.This solution architecture is based on the following requirements: